bitcoinj/bitcoinj.github.io/using-maven.md

 This will give you v0.13.3.
 If PGP is your thing, you can run `git tag -v v0.13.3` to check Andreas Schildbach's signature of the release.

+Note: If you are using OpenJDK, you may have to install the supporting OpenJFX package for your operating system distribution.
+For example, if you are running Ubuntu 15.10, and using `openjdk-8-jdk`, you will need to also install the `openjfx` package.
+This can be accomplished with a command such as `sudo apt-get install openjfx`.

 #Maven security

 Maven Central is a very insecure piece of infrastructure.
 If you're just messing around then this is perhaps not a big deal, but prototypes have a way of turning into real apps and then build security becomes more important.
 Maven can be made more secure by following these tips.